rapidsai/deployment/source/cloud/gcp/vertex-ai.md

 ## Managed Notebooks

-While Vertex AI provides a `RAPIDS 0.18` environment for new, user-managed notebooks, it is recommended to use a RAPIDS docker image to access the latest RAPIDS software.
+For new, user-managed notebooks, it is recommended to use a RAPIDS docker image to access the latest RAPIDS software.

 **1. Prepare RAPIDS Docker Image.** Before configuring a new notebook, the [RAPIDS Docker image](#rapids-docker) will need to be built to expose port 8080 to be used as a notebook service.